mtesija/EECS494-Final-Project/ReadMe.txt

 Stolen Stuff:

-everything in the _PlayerPackage folder (we modified some of the scripts in here to work with our game) everything in the GameAnalytics folder everything in the Gizmos folder
+The players model/animations/gun, and most of the map 1 textures are taken from the asset store. everything in the _PlayerPackage folder (we modified some of the scripts in here to work with our game) everything in the GameAnalytics folder everything in the Gizmos folder